Disconnected Space developer's commentary

 For determining whether two portals are connected, I just used a simple breadth-first search, looking for any conductive objects that are touching/overlapping any objects that I already know are connected to the portal I'm looking at, and I do this every frame.
 The same code is used for buttons, and there's no difference between button wires and portal wires.
 (There's at least one level where a button wire is colored as active when the button isn't being pressed, because it's connected to a portal.)

 In every level, there's either only one left portal or only one right portal.
-The doesn't care which portals are connected to which others, only whether a portal is connected to some other portal, so if you connected two different pairs of portals together, you could in some cases end up with the left portal from one pair leading to the right portal from the other pair.
+The game doesn't care which portals are connected to which others, only whether a portal is connected to some other portal, so if you connected two different pairs of portals together, you could in some cases end up with the left portal from one pair leading to the right portal from the other pair.

 This is I believe my first time making a game that has pushable blocks.
 The pushing block code I wrote has a couple bugs/limitations.
 For one thing, pushable blocks technically aren't solid from the side; this means that if you push a block into a wall, then you'll start to go through the block.
 This can happen easily in the first level (and if you do so, the portal won't connect, because the game thinks you're trying to push the block past the place where it needs to be to make the connection).
 The other main issue is that if you jump into the corner of the block at just the right angle, you'll end up being on top of the block and also pushing it.